After working as a chemist at a biotechnology company, I enjoy writing about pet care, science, travel, and gardening.

 A better method is to use chemistry to remove the silver sulfide from the object in question.
 Since the silver is oxidized, you need a reducing agent to return the blackened silver sulfide to shiny, metallic silver.
 Aluminum is a wonderful reducing agent and comes in the convenient (and affordable) form of aluminum foil.
 For those interested in the chemical reaction, the process is:

 Silver sulfide + aluminum reacts to form silver + aluminum sulfide.

-Since aluminum foil is coated with aluminum hydroxide, sodium bicarbonate is require to eliminate the film, so that the aluminum metal is exposed.
-Adding the sodium bicarbonate to the water also ionizes the solution, which helps to speed the reduction process.
+Since aluminum foil is coated with aluminum hydroxide, sodium bicarbonate is required to eliminate the film to expose the aluminum metal.
+Adding the sodium bicarbonate to the water also ionizes the solution, which helps speed the reduction process.

 Cleaning silver requires a few items:

 - Inert basin or bowl (i.e., a plastic or glass container or sink)

 - Sodium bicarbonate (also known as baking soda)